Murders of Jacqueline Ansell-Lamb and Barbara Mayo: Barbara Janet Mayo

 Barbara lived at 40 Rockley Rd, in Shepherds Bush.
 She taught part-time in Hammersmith.
-She was wearing orange trousers, with an orange pullover, being 5ft 10.
-Her boyfriend was David Pollard, and electrical designer.
+She was wearing orange trousers, with an orange pullover, being 5 ft 10.
+Her boyfriend was David Pollard, an electrical designer.
 She had been possibly seen at Trowell services, as some staff remembered her 'snazzy trousers'.
 She had planned to travel along the M1, M18 and A1.
 Cafeteria staff and the manager of the service station, and a petrol attendant, recognised the picture, and said that she had got into a car around 3-4pm on Tuesday night.
 Philip Leech, deputy manager of Trowell services, said 'Girls are hitchhiking along the M1 all the time.
 We think it is dangerous'.
-Barney Labanyi, the manager of Trowell services in 1971 - said that there were too many female hitchhikers at Trowell, and he had to call police when some were a nuisance.
+Barney Labanyi, the manager of Trowell services in 1971, said that there were too many female hitchhikers at Trowell, and he had to call police when some were a nuisance.

-On Monday 26 October 1970, Palmer brought 120 miles of the M1 from Scratchwood to Chesterfield, to a stop, and every vehicle at every junction and service station was stopped for 3 half hours from 11.30am.
+On Monday 26 October 1970, Palmer brought 120 miles of the M1, from Scratchwood to Chesterfield, to a stop, and every vehicle at every junction and service station was stopped for 3 and a half hours from 11.30am.
 Every driver was questioned.
 No warning was given.
-The technique is called Dragnet (policing).
-The headquarters of the investigation was at New Bestwell St, in Chesterfield.
+The technique is called dragnet (policing).
+The headquarters of the investigation was at New Beetwell Street, Chesterfield.

-On Monday 2 November 1970, a policewoman, wore her clothes, and followed her route up the M1.
-20-year old Miss Lindsey Wallace, of Leek, in Staffordshire and from Stoke on Trent Police, was picked to look similar to Barbara, helped by Barbara's sister.
-The chosen policewoman, who was given cosmetics by the BBC make up department, met Barbara's boyfriend, in Barbara's flat in London, who was visibly startled.
-All staff at the service stations along the M1 had their shifts rearranged so the staff had the same shift times, as the day of the murder.
-Trowell services was the most important, and its 267 staff.
-But some newspapers described it as 'Barbara's ghost'.
+On Monday 2 November 1970, a policewoman wore Barbara's clothes and followed her route up the M1.
+The policewoman, chosen for her resemblance to Barbara and given cosmetics by the BBC make up department, met Barbara's boyfriend in Barbara's flat in London, who was visibly startled.
+Some newspapers described it as 'Barbara's ghost'.

 On Monday 23 November 1970, police stopped every vehicle on the M1 Heath Interchange.
-On Monday 30 November 1970, police questioned all motorists, for four hours, on the Nuthall Interchange.

-In August 1971, Scotland Yard took its last two officers off the case, but 400 others were still on the case.
-50 police were on the case on October 11 1971.
-Her boyfriend was jailed for 8 years in January 1982 for drugs, aged 35, an Oxford University physics graduate.
+On Monday 30 November 1970, police questioned all motorists over for four hours on the Nuthall Interchange.
+In August 1971, Scotland Yard took its last two officers off the case, but 400 local police were still on the case.
+50 police were on the case on October 11, 1971.

 The media dubbed the killer of Mayo the "Monster of the Motorway" or the "Motorway Monster".
-The murder became infamous and was later described by investigating officers as being "well and truly ingrained into local folklore".
+The murder became infamous, and was later described by investigating officers as being "well and truly ingrained into local folklore".